ODIM-Project/ODIM/docs/README.md

 ## curl

-*[curl](https://curl.haxx.se)* is a command-line tool which helps you get or send information through URLs using supported protocols.
+*[curl](https://curl.haxx.se)* is a command-line tool that helps you get or send information through URLs using supported protocols.
 Resource Aggregator for ODIM supports HTTPS protocol.
 Examples in this document use curl commands to make HTTP requests.

 >**IMPORTANT:** If you have set proxy configuration, set `no_proxy` using the following command before you run a curl command:
 >